 Although unintentional (at least that’s what I told my credit card), our visit tied in perfectly with Black Friday, so the next day it felt obligatory to fill our bags to the point of bursting at the enormous shopping mall.
 When we could no longer carry any more, we returned feeling slightly overwhelmed by the volume of merchandise and somewhat confused about how we were going to fly it all home (thank goodness for British Airways’ two suitcase allowance!).
 Luckily the shopping bags held up and we made the less than arduous mile walk back, suitably refreshed with sundowners and steak.

 The next day we awoke to yet another cloudless sky, ideal conditions for a hot air balloon ride and as luck would have it, we managed to jump on one the very same morning.
 The balloon ride was fantastic and allowed us to take in the dry mountainous desert landscape in style.
-Upon landing we enjoyed our last morning in sunny Scottsdale and learned about how it is tradition to carry champagne in hot air balloons which is given as a gift if you land on someone’s property, luckily for us no impromptu landings were necessary, so we were able to enjoy both champagne cocktails and a spot of breakfast.
+Upon landing we enjoyed our last morning in sunny Scottsdale and learnt about how it is tradition to carry champagne in hot air balloons which is given as a gift if you land on someone’s property, luckily for us no impromptu landings were necessary, so we were able to enjoy both champagne cocktails and a spot of breakfast.
 The perfect ending to the perfect trip!